 The team started by using real clinical recordings to extract information that would improve the realism of the generated synthetic images.
 Then they involved a state-of-the-art electromechanical (E/M) model to simulate cardiac motion fields and used physical simulation environments to replicate image formation.

 Their combined work resulted in a framework for generating synthetic data.

 All the simulations were launched from the Virtual Imaging Platform (VIP) tool, a web portal for medical simulation and image data analysis relying on EGI’s High-Throughput Compute and Online Storage resources.

 Thanks to the new framework, Bernard and his colleagues created a catalogue of 18 virtual patients, with a total of 90 synthetic sequences representing 2700 image volumes with the corresponding benchmarked myocardial motion for validation purposes.

 This allowed the team to generate a full 3D synthetic sequence in around 6 hours.
-With the added value of VIP and the compute resources behind the platform, the same task would have taken over 280 hours to complete on a normal laptop.
+Without the added value of VIP and the compute resources behind the platform, the same task would have taken over 280 hours to complete on a normal laptop.

 The team’s research results and the sequences are available online via an open-access database.